sl-design-system/components/website/src/categories/components/button-bar/usage.md

 The Buttonbar component is typically used in user interfaces where a group of actions can be performed related to a specific context or where the user needs to make a choice between a few options.
 It's designed to provide a clean and organized way to present up to three buttons side by side, which can be useful in various scenarios such as form submissions, navigation, or initiating different functionalities.

-Here are some general guidelines on when to use a Buttonbar component within the user interface:
+Here are a few examples:
-Form Actions: When you have a form that requires actions like 'Submit', 'Cancel', or 'Reset', a Buttonbar can neatly group these actions together.
+- **Form Actions**: When you have a form that requires actions like 'Submit', 'Cancel', or 'Reset', a Buttonbar can neatly group these actions together.
-Navigation: In cases where you need to guide the user through a multi-step process, like a wizard or a survey, Buttonbars can be used to navigate between steps with 'Next', 'Previous', or 'Finish' buttons.
+- **Navigation**: In cases where you need to guide the user through a multi-step process, like a wizard or a survey, Buttonbars can be used to navigate between steps with 'Next', 'Previous', or 'Finish' buttons.
-Functional Grouping: If there are multiple actions that can be taken on a particular piece of content or a section within a page, such as 'Edit', 'Delete', or 'Save', the button bar will group these actions in a logical and visually cohesive manner.
+- **Functional Grouping**: If there are multiple actions that can be taken on a particular piece of content or a section within a page, such as 'Edit', 'Delete', or 'Save', the button bar will group these actions in a logical and visually cohesive manner.

 </section>